 Here’s how to make your own Pineapple Rhubarb Balsamic Shrub

-Combine the rhubarb, pineapple, sugar and pepper in jar.
+Combine the rhubarb, pineapple, sugar, and pepper in the jar.
 I used my half gallon jar, but a quart would work.
 After an hour, give the sugar and fruit a stir and screw on the lid.

 1 part rhubarb pineapple shrub